Political Theory

 Course content

-Political theory provides a scholarly examination of these questions, informed by adjacent debates in moral philosophy, legal theory, historical study, and political science.
 Currently, there are eight political theorists in the Department of Government, which is one of the largest concentrations of specialists in the world.
 Staff research interests are in diverse areas including comparative political theory, contemporary normative theory, the history of political thought, feminist theory, and rational and social choice theory.
-We aim to address issues in a global context.
+Our aim is to expose students to a wide array of different normative issues and methods of inquiry and thereby to enable them to engage critically and constructively with the challenges of an increasingly global political context.

-The programme includes a compulsory course and a wide range of optional courses, and you will also complete a dissertation on an approved topic of your choice.
+Our programme includes a compulsory course which gives you an overview of the methodological diversity within political theory, and a wide range of optional courses that allow you to focus in on areas of more specific interest to you.
+You will also complete a 10,000 word dissertation, giving you the opportunity to conduct independent research on an approved topic of your choice.
 The programme is a good preparation for further research work, or for a career in education, public administration, NGOs or the private sector.

 Department of Government